tstack/lnav/docs/source/commands.rst

 .. figure:: filter-out-preview.png
    :align: center

-   Screenshot showing the preview for the :code:`:filter-out launchd` command.
+   Screenshot showing the preview for the :code:`:filter-out` command.

 Any errors detected during preview will be shown in the status bar right above the command prompt.
 For example, an attempt to open an unknown file will show